poljar/weechat-matrix/README.md

 the sign-on token to be passed back.
 This makes it necessary to do the sign on on the same host as Weechat.

+If signing on on the same host as Weechat is undesirable the listening port of the SSO helper should be set to a static value using the `sso_helper_listening_port` setting:

+       /set matrix.server.myserver.sso_helper_listening_port 8443

+After setting the listening port the same port on the local machine can be forwarded using ssh to the remote host:

+        ssh -L 8443:localhost:8443 example.org

+This forwards the local port 8443 to the localhost:8443 address on example.org.
+Note that it is necessary to forward the port to the localhost address on the remote host because the helper only listens on localhost.

 ## Bar items

 There are two bar items provided by this script: